Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

 CFBStats.com also has raw big play numbers, like total plays of 10-plus yards, all the way to 90-plus yards.

 Field Position: Special teams is obviously a huge part of this, but the offenses and defenses feed off each other here.
 Alabama’s offense always has good field position because the defense never lets its opponents move the ball downfield.
+Ohio State’s offense is so efficient and rarely goes 3-and-out that the defense is often in favorable situations.

 I can’t list them all because there are too many.
 But you can use certain advanced statistics to find matchups where one team excels and one team struggles and make a bet in part based on that.
 Some examples can be found here.